kai687/sphinxawesome-theme/docs/how-to/configure/includes/extension-options.rst

 ``html_collapsible_definitions``
    Controls whether to make code objects, such as classes, collapsible.

-   .. deprecated:: 4.0.3

-      Use the sphinx-design_ extension instead.
-(Removed in 5.0.0)

 ``html_awesome_headerlinks``
    Controls whether clicking a headerlink should copy the URL to the clipboard.